 Divorce and Separation

 Splitting up is not easy.
-You will need advice about the different approaches to this and if you intend to divorce, about the grounds for divorce and procedure.
+You will need advice about the different approaches to this and if you intend to divorce or if you have received divorce papers, about the grounds for divorce and the procedure.

 Whatever your circumstances we provide tailored and practical advice.

 If you are planning on moving in with a loved one then it is always necessary to discuss with them and reach agreement about how you will arrange your finances and what will happen if you split up.
-We can help you to negotiate cohabitation agreements in these situations which will reduce possible emotional and financial costs in the future if your relationship subsequently breaks down.
+We can help you to negotiate practical and fair cohabitation agreements in these situations which will reduce the possibility of disputes arising in the future and the associated emotional and financial costs if your relationship subsequently breaks down.

 If your relationship ends and you have a shared home and finances, legal advice is very important to ensure that your interests are protected.
 We can advise you on your rights and entitlements at this time and will help you to negotiate a fair settlement.

 This is an alternative way to resolve a dispute that you may have with your former Partner or Spouse.
-It enables divorcing or separating couples to sort out their differences with the assistance of their lawyers but without calling on the Court to decide for them.
+It enables divorcing or separating couples to sort out their differences with the assistance of their lawyers but without calling on the Court to decide for them and take control of their family arrangements.
 Instead the couples and their lawyers discuss matters face to face in private around a table to achieve a solution that best suits their family and their priorities.

-If you are interested in learning more about this process please feel free to contact Aisling Collins.
+If you are interested in learning more about this process please contact Aisling Collins.